BPT-NH/ComplexEventProcessingPlatform/README.md

 mvn -f /home/platformaccount/sushi/SushiWebservice/pom.xml clean tomcat:undeploy
 mvn -f /home/platformaccount/sushi/SushiWebservice/pom.xml clean install tomcat:deploy
 ```
+  The Webservice should now be available on <tomcat uri>/SushiWebservice/services/XMLImportWebservice?wsdl.

 ### Usage
 You can upload on the WebUI different kinds of data.
 The platform supports XLS, CSV, XML(+XSD) and EDIFACT files.
 If you want to use your event logs you need to create an event type first.